ahmetufan/RainBowAnimation/README.md

 # License  :page_with_curl:<br/>
-ComposeAnimation is available under the MIT  license.
-See the [LICENSE]() file for more info.
+RainBow Animation is available under the MIT  license.
+See the [LICENSE](https://github.com/ahmetufan/RainBowAnimation/blob/master/LICENSE) file for more info.